Yes we can!

 We have helped hundreds of American and non-American citizens with their US Notary requirements.
 You need to be careful though, many states have particular specifications (such as the need for an Apostille) but we can guide you on a state by state basis.
 Call us now or see below for more information.

-Can I get it Done at the Embassy?
+Can I get US Notary Services at the US Embassy?

 Yes, there is only one authority capable of providing US notary functions in London and this is the staff at the US Consulates who provide US Notary services in London, Edinburgh and Belfast.
 So if your agent in the States tells you that you need a New York, Californian, Florida, American, or other State Notary to Notarize your document in London, they are wrong.